FDSN/SeedLink/docs/protocol.rst

 | X     | XML                       |                              |
 +-------+---------------------------+------------------------------+

 Remaining codes can be assigned dynamically.
 A client SHOULD look up MIME type with INFO (e.g., "INFO FORMATS") before using format codes.
-"INFO STREAMS" shows the available formats.

 In "dial-up mode" (FETCH command), only queued data is transferred.
 When transferring packets of all requested stations has completed, the server MUST append ASCII string ``END`` (without <cr><lf>) to the last packet and wait for the client to close connection.
 It is not allowed to send more data from server to client after END has been sent.
 Any commands except BYE MUST be ignored by the server.
 If the client does not close connection during reasonable time period after receiving END, then the connection MAY be closed by the server.